 The Company's focus is the Eagle Mountain Gold Project ("Eagle Mountain" or "Project") for which it has a 100% interest in the Eagle Mountain Prospecting License ("EMPL") and the Kilroy Mining Permit (collectively the "Property"), save and exempt all claims lawfully held and occupied.
 The Property consists of an area of approximately 5,050 hectares (12,480 acres) in central Guyana, South America.
 4,784 hectares (11,820 acres) of the Eagle Mountain Property relate to the Eagle Mountain Prospecting License while 266 hectares (660 acres) relate to the Medium Scale Mining Permit held by Kilroy Mining Inc. ("Kilroy"), a Guyanese Company, on which Stronghold Guyana Inc. ("Stronghold"), a wholly-owned subsidiary of Goldsource, has a long-term lease with a 2% net smelter return royalty.
 Within the EMPL there are third-party small-scale claims ("Artisanal Claims") that predate the Company's Property.
 The Artisanal Claims that are licensed or recommended for license total approximately 123 hectares (305 acres).
 Additionally, one medium scale permit (referred to as Bishop Growler) is located in the central part of the EMPL, north-east of the Eagle Mountain resource area.
 This was under an option and purchase agreement by Goldsource in 2018/19 that has since expired.
-Goldsource constantly reassesses the size of its land package as exploration work is completed.
+Goldsource constantly evaluates the size of its land package as exploration work is completed.

 On October 20, 2020, the Company entered into an option and purchase agreement ("Option Agreement") to acquire a 100% interest in the Ann Mining Claim at the Minnehaha Creek area located within the Eagle Mountain Gold Project, for total consideration of US\$290,000.
 The terms of the agreement include immediate access to the land for exploration purposes for two years, the right to purchase the claim for US\$250,000, and the right to terminate the agreement at any time, without any further liabilities.
 On August 8, 2022, the Company and the optionor amended the terms of the Option Agreement to extend the option period for two additional years, expiring on October 20, 2024, for total additional consideration of US\$40,000.
 All other terms of the Option Agreement remain unchanged.
-As at March 31, 2023, the Company has made all required option payments.
+On October 18, 2023, the Company made an option payment of \$27,332 (US\$20,000) pursuant to the Ann Mining Claim Option Agreement.
+To date, the Company has made all required option payments.